 In February of 2013, the American College of Emergency Physicians published a Clinical Policy statement regarding the use of tissue plasminogen activator (tPA, Alteplase®, Genentech) for the treatment of acute ischemic stroke.

 Emergency physicians in our group ask that question daily with a combination of hope and fear.
 We’re not referring to one of our on-call psychiatric colleagues, rather to which one of us has the responsibility to spend roughly two hours or more during and after our shifts caring for the 10 to 20 behavioral health holding patients in one of our EDs.
 It’s not uncommon for the “Psych Doc” to average 10 interruptions per hour regarding Psych ED patients.

 Emergency Physicians Monthly has teamed up with the board prep pros at Rosh Review to bring you a mini board review, so that you can test yourself on a regular basis and track your progress.
-The following is the test – and answers – from the December edition of Emergency Physicians Monthly.
+The following is the test – and answers – from the February edition of Emergency Physicians Monthly.
 Questions about the test?
 Talk back on Twitter @epmonthly.

 The following is an example of a typical cockpit to tower communication during landing.
 Pilot: “Cincinnati Tower, we’re six miles southeast and control VFR.”
 Tower: “Runway 18, wind 230 degrees, five knots, altimeter 30.”
 Pilot: “Roger, Runway 18.”
 Tower: “Have you in sight, cleared to land.”
 In safety critical industries such as commercial air travel, processes have been put into place to limit interruptions during certain tasks.
 The “sterile cockpit rule” limits non-essential communication and activities during taxi, takeoff, landing, and flying below 10,000 feet.